 Proposals sent electronically through grants.gov must be received by grants.gov by 11:59 p.m.
-Eastern Time on October 15, 2010.
+Eastern Time on November 19, 2012.
 Proposals received after 11:59 p.m.
-Eastern Time on October 15, 2010, will not be considered.
+Eastern Time on November 19, 2012, will not be considered for funding.
 Refer to Appendix 2 for specific instructions on the use of grants.gov.
 In the event that an applicant experiences difficulties transmitting its proposal(s) through grants.gov, please refer to the procedures in Appendix 2.
 Note: There is a registration process to complete for electronic submission via grants.gov, which may take a week or more to complete.
+Occasionally, technical and other issues arise when using grants.gov.
+EPA encourages applicants to submit their proposals early.